hmteditors/2018-office10/Presentation.md

 Conclusions

-- There is a well demonstrated preference for the Greeks over the Trojans in our bifolio's scholia
+- Our bifolio's scholia demonstrates a dramatic preference for the Greeks over the Trojans.
-- Literary criticism, here seen as exegetical scholia, allows a modern reader to see the prejudice of those editing our manuscripts in the 11th century.
+- Literary criticism, here seen as exegetical scholia, allows a modern reader to see the assumptions of those editing our manuscripts in the 11th century.

  ---
 Further Questions

-- Do the other folios show this preference as well?
+- Do the other folios and scholion show this preference as well?
 - Are there preferences for other ethnicities throughout scholia?
 - Could we do a topic model on the scholia across a manuscript broken down by book to find out about these preferences?
 - Could this have influenced how the writing was edited?
-Would a scribe or scholiast make a minor change in the main text to further support their prejudice?
+Would a scribe or scholiast make a change in the main text to further support their prejudice or show their assumptions?